-Please read our latest COVIDSafe guidelines and let us know if you have any questions or concerns.
-In order to slow the spread of COVID-19, please bring a mask and wear it when social distancing is impractical.
+Please read our latest COVID-19 guidelines prior to your trip and let us know if you have any questions or concerns.

 Please read the "Your Visit to Tremont" document for important packing information.
 Along with your linens and toiletries, you may want to bring a mattress pad to ease the firm mattress, plus a bedside light or headlamp if you are a late-night reader.
-If you'd like to bring a camp chair for the outdoor classroom you may find that more comfortable than the provided benches.
-Our classroom will be outdoors, so bring layers for bundling up as well.
+If you'd like to bring a camp chair for the outdoor classroom, you may find that more comfortable than the provided benches.

-Also bring binoculars if you own a pair.
+Bring binoculars if you own a pair.
 If you don't own any, we have a limited number of pairs to loan.
 Also bring a notepad and pencil and any field guides you like.
 Sturdy walking shoes/boots, outdoor clothing, and a hat are a must for personal comfort.

-Note: though wifi is available in the Activity Center, we invite and encourage you to unplug for the weekend.
+Wifi is available in the Activity Center, but we invite and encourage you to unplug for the weekend.
 Learn more about our food and facilities.
 Please note that food is not allowed in the dorm.